CommonEvaluationPlatform/CEP/README.md

 ```

 ### Building the CEP FPGA
 Multiple Chipyard *SUB_PROJECTS* have been defined for the CEP when targetting FPGA Development boards.
+All of these have been verified to boot linux.

 These subprojects define the system configuration and are as follows: